eutiagovski/amex-default-predicition/README.md

 Learning Curves

-What follows below shows us that the selected model had a high ability to adapt to the data
+What follows below shows us that the selected model had a high ability to adapt to the data with not too much iterations.
+We can use this information, and set set that point to save resources.

 ![image](https://user-images.githubusercontent.com/74082359/175931729-4b30e851-2333-499c-8da2-eec32b8cf732.png)

 Top features

 Since we've made features engine, we can perform a validation of the best attributes in search of those that offer the best modeling conditions we need for optimization.

 ![image](https://user-images.githubusercontent.com/74082359/175931253-53ed94c8-a8c7-4e53-805d-b911b91dcf02.png)